alexgo-io/alexlab-doc/product-features/token-swaps/README.md

 # :arrows_counterclockwise: Token Swaps

-Token swaps on ALEX are a simple way to trade one token for another via AMM liquidity pools on Stacks Bitcoin L2.
-Everything done on the app is routed directly through your wallet so you always have custody of your tokens.
+Token swaps on ALEX are a simple way to exchange one token for another using liquidity pools on the Stacks Bitcoin L2.
+Within the ALEX Lab App, you maintain complete control of your assets, as all transactions require your confirmation and are securely routed through your wallet.
+Discover just how easy it is to [trade on ALEX](https://app.alexlab.co/swap)!

 ## Choose where to start